wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/unit-testing.rst

 Running Tests
 ^^^^^^^^^^^^^

+.. note:: Tests will always be run in simulation on your desktop.
+For prerequisites and more info, see :doc:`the simulation introduction <introduction>`.

 For Java tests to run, make sure that your ``build.gradle`` file contains the following block:

 .. code-block:: groovy